anikow/Whitelister_Assistant/README.md

 ## Overview

 Whitelister Assistant automates role assignments in Discord based on user activity.
-It integrates with MongoDB and SQL databases to manage roles by seeding points and hours played, offering a streamlined solution for server role management.
+It integrates with MongoDB and SQL databases to manage roles by tracking points and hours played, offering a streamlined solution for monitoring in-game activity and dynamically adding or removing roles on the Discord server.

 ## Features
 - Automatic role assignments/removals based on: